rhz/kapjure/README.md

 That's what the third argument to `make-chamber` is for!
 For example, in `initial-chamber` we're tracking the complexes S(x) and P(x), that is, the substrate and the product of that Michaelian enzymatic reaction.
-If you want to get a map for their counts, just call `get-obs-counts`:
+If you want to get a map for their counts, just call `get-sim-counts`:

     (let [initial-chamber (k/make-chamber [r1 r1-op r2] e1 [obs1 obs2] [])
           simulation (take 10 (iterate k/gen-event initial-chamber))]
-      (k/get-obs-expr-counts simulation))
+      (k/get-sim-counts simulation))

+# Plotting

 This could be easily plotted using <a href="http://incanter.org/">Incanter</a>.
 In fact, the function `plot-obs-exprs` in `kappa.graphics` will make this plot for you.